joohan-lee/joohan-lee.github.io/README.md

 1. Clone this repository
 2. Add your content to `index.html`
-3. Configure your Gemini API key
-4. Run `npm run extract && npm start`
+3. Run `npm run extract && npm start`
-5. Deploy and impress your visitors with an AI that knows your career inside out!
+4. Deploy and impress your visitors with an AI that knows your career inside out!

 Your portfolio will stand out with this unique combination of professional design and intelligent AI interaction. 🚀